edibotopic/edibotopic-website/content/_index.md

 lang = 'en'
 +++

-I'm a technical author in software development.
+I'm a technical author in the software industry.
-Previously I was a teacher and researcher in food technology.
+For many years I was a teacher and researcher in food technology.

-Here I mostly keep notes, update a regular journal and sometimes write longer blogs about whatever I'm interested in at the time.
+Here I write notes on whatever interests me, maintain a semi-regular diary and occasionally publish longer blogs.

-You can find links to some of my work in science, programming and music on the projects page.
+I also keep a list of my work in science, programming and music.

 If you would like to collaborate on anything just send an email to [edibotopic@gmail.com](mailto:edibotopic@gmail.com).